The voice of the business sector for sustainable development in Brazil.

 WAYS OF ACTION

-Discover how a global organization led by the CEOs of more than 200 companies works to accelerate the transition to a sustainable world and to solve the main crises that affect us.
+The WBCSD (World Business Council for Sustainable Development) is a global organization led by CEOs of more than 200 companies, which works to accelerate the transition to a sustainable world and address major global crises.